-Harrison’s Garden has begun to tour.
-Having left Nostell Priory the artwork continued on its tour to Castle Drogo in Devon until the end of October 2017.
-After this presentation the artwork moved on to Gunby Hall from 11 February to 4 June 2018 and it is now at its final National Trust venue in Wales, Penryn Castle.
-With donations from the public adding to the collection for each presentation, the installation of clocks has been growing.
-The different context for each presentation, affects how the artwork is interpreted.
-It’s final presentation will be at The Ropewalk, Barton upon Humber, from January 2019, after which the clocks will be auctioned off to raise money to create a statue of John Harrison for the town.
+Harrison’s Garden has completed its tour.
+Having first been presented at Thelma Hulbert Gallery the artwork then toured onto Nostell Priory, Castle Drogo, Gunby Hall and Penryn Castle.
+With donations from the public adding to the collection for each presentation, the installation of clocks grew.
+The different context for each presentation, affected the interpretation of the artwork.
+It’s final presentation was at The Ropewalk, Barton-upon-Humber, from January 2019, after which the clocks were auctioned off to raise money to create a statue of John Harrison for the town.

 Many children visiting the installation had never seen a pendulum or wind-up clock before!
 Read hand written public feedback in this pdf.

 Watch Prof Simon Schaffer talking about the history of clocks and philosophy of time measurement.

 Watch Longitude, a programme about John Harrison’s work.